Critical behavior of lattice gauge theory Rydberg simulators from effective Hamiltonians: Introduction

-for the two atoms on a rung.
+for two atoms on a rung.
 If the distance separating these two atoms is small enough, the state $\ket{rr}$ is unlikely to appear.
 In Ref. \cite{cara}, it was shown that a perfect matching could be obtained for the individual sites, however, the nearest-neighbor (NN) interactions controlled by $Y$ could not be matched exactly using the current technology where all the interactions are repulsive.

 In this article, we show that it is possible to construct an effective Hamiltonian for the simulator provided that the set of atoms used to emulate the local spin-1 degrees of freedom are close enough, in other words, if the distance separating them is less than $R_b$.
 We will show that if these sets form the rungs of a ladder and if the distance between the next-nearest-neighbor (NNN) rungs is larger than $R_b$, the effective Hamiltonian has the three types of terms found in Eq.~\eqref{eq:hahm} with in addition a quartic term of the form $\sum_{i=1}^{N_s-1} (\hat{L}^z_i)^2 (\hat{L}^z_{i+1})^2$.
 The ladder models considered and their effective Hamiltonians are presented in Sec. \ref{sec:models}.
 Numerical tests are performed in Sec. \ref{sec:tests}.
 Their phase diagrams are discussed in Sec. \ref{sec:phases}.
 Practical applications involving systems that can be simulated at facilities such as QuEra are discussed in Sec. \ref{sec:practical}.
+Implications for hybrid algorithms are briefly discussed in the conclusions.